checkmarx-ltd/cx-flow/docs/Tutorials.md

 ## <a name="actions">GitHub Actions with JIRA Integration</a>
 ### Pre-requisites
-* Have a JIRA project ready with the Application and Category custom fields (see previous labs)
+* Have a JIRA project ready with the Application and Category custom fields (see previous tutorials)
 * Have a private GitHub repo (no webhook required)
 * Be familiar with config-as-code overrides